27.1.09

 This comment by Alan Greenspan, the former chairman of the Federal Reserve in relation to the cause of the economic crisis is perhaps surprising and completely unexpected.
 In it Alan Greenspan admits that his belief that companies would not be willing to make decisions that would significantly increase their risk profile and place the future of their business in question was "wrong".

 These views held by Greenspan were influenced by a close friend of his called Ayn Rand.
 Rand was Russian born but emigrated to the US in 1925.
 In America she became a writer and later developed philosophical ideology that became known as objectivism.
-Her fundamental principle is that self interest
+Her fundamental principle is that self interest is the true standard of morality and that altruism is profoundly immoral.
+While, in relation to capitalism she declared

 "When I say 'capitalism', I mean a full, pure, uncontrolled, unregulated laissez-faire capitalism."

 These ideas greatly influenced Greenspan, as he dedicated much of his career to ensuring that government intervention in the market was optimally minimal.
-As an example, in 1997 the then commsioner of the Commodity Futures Trading Commission B
+As an example, in 1997 the then commsioner of the Commodity Futures Trading Commission Brooksley Born told the congress committee that the existing financial deriviates "threaten our regulated markets or, indeed, our economy”.

 3.1.09